basaldev/beanstalk-envs-action/README.md

 - `fail_on_empty`: Whether to fail the action if an environment variable is empty.
 Default is `false`

 ### Environment Variables
-- `json`: JSON representation of your environment variable key/values for direct values
+- `json`: JSON representation of your environment variable key/values for direct values (maintains backward compatibility)
 - `ebx_${VARIABLE_NAME}`: Define variables directly in yaml using the `ebx_` prefix (legacy format)

 ### AWS Secrets Manager Integration